haakonsh/MMD/pca10040/s132/arm5_no_packs/README.md

 13. You have now verified that the BLE link remained intact despite halting the CPU.

+14. Next I want you to turn on the LED with nRF Connect and halt the CPU.

+15. When the CPU is halted I want you to turn the LED off in nRF Connect and observe that the LED is still on.

+16. Last I want you to restart the CPU and observe that the LED turns off.
+This means that SoftDevice events are queued when the CPU is halted in MMD mode.

-14. Feel free to play around with the LED and single stepping through application code.
+Feel free to play around with single stepping through application code.
 Now you can finally figure out what your BLE service is actually doing without losing the BLE link ^^

 ## Hey that really is neat, but how do I implement MMD in my project?